 Before beginning your course, you will need to formally register with us as a student.
 As part of this process you will be sent a link to complete the first stage of registration online.
-This will include a Registration Declaration, the current version of which you can see at www.herts.ac.uk/apply (but which may be updated in future years).
+This will include a Registration Declaration, the current version of which you can see at www.herts.ac.uk/apply/becoming-a-student (but which may be updated in future years).
 This is the stage at which, amongst other things, you confirm your commitment to pay your tuition fees and any other course-related fees by the dates they are due.
 This is not however a new contract that you enter into with us; it is part of the same contract you entered into when you accepted our offer.
 You will also have to register at the start of each academic year of your course, but again this is not a new contract that you will be entering into with us each year; it forms part of the same overall contract with us.
+When you begin your studies with us we will also check your identification and nationality documentation including any visa you may hold.